DDemmer1/qak-me-backend/README.md

 # Backend-Service for the https://qak.me Link-Shortener

-This repository contains the backend for the link shortener qak.me

 If you want to get your qak.me service up and running with a frontend client simply install [Docker](https://docs.docker.com/get-docker/) and run this public container

 ```